 In most cases, accessory structures may not be built over utility easements (e.g., power, water, sanitary sewer, storm sewer, telecommunications) without written permission from the owner of the easement.
 If you have easements on your property, you should research them to see what allowances and restrictions apply.

 Note: The construction codes, as adopted by the city, contain additional fire protection requirements that apply to some structures constructed with a side- or rear-yard setback.
 Check with the Building Division to make sure your structure meets those requirements.

-The structure may cover up to 10% of your lot and must be included in the calculation of lot coverage and impervious surface for compliance with the maximum allowances for your district as found in LUC 20.20.010.
-Exception: The 10% limit may be exceeded if:
+The structure may cover up to 10 percent of your lot and must be included in the calculation of lot coverage and impervious surface for compliance with the maximum allowances for your district, as found in LUC 20.20.010.
+Exception: The 10 percent limit may be exceeded if:

 - A written mutual agreement of all abutting property owners is recorded with King County and City Clerk.

-Accessory structures are generally limited to 15’ in height.
-Exception: The 15' limit may be increased up to the maximum height allowed in your district if:
+Accessory structures are generally limited to 15 feet in height.
+Exception: The 15-foot limit may be increased up to the maximum height allowed in your district if:

 - A written mutual agreement of all abutting property owners is recorded with King County and the city clerk.